 - Read the Volunteer Flip Book including disability descriptions, and check out the duties for each role below.

-- Report to Orientation with ALL your completed volunteer forms.
+- Report to Orientation

 - Celebrate being prepared to make a difference!